TuhinDey46/TuhinDey46/README.md

 - 👋 Hi, I’m @TuhinDey
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, sql

 <!---
 TuhinDey46/TuhinDey46 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.